turkeryilmaz/openairinterface5g/tools/flight_test/README.md

 No core address or GPS daemon is required.
 Missing optional host facilities are recorded as unavailable.
 Neither interface observations nor an ICMP result prove application connectivity.
-This version never restarts the worker.
+Logging alone never restarts the worker.
 Ctrl+C and SIGTERM are forwarded to its process group; after the existing 10-second grace period, a stuck owned group is killed.
 Exit status is retained.